Year of the Discount at Disney World?

 However, in the aftermath of the Brexit, a Florida vacation is far more expensive for these UK guests, a reality that will undoubtedly be reflected in bookings next year.
-While that is likely to ease long-term if/when the pound rallies, it’s unlikely Brits will be as spend-happy in 2017 as they have been for the last several years.
+While that is likely to ease long-term if/when the pound rallies, it’s unlikely Brits will be as spend-happy as they have been for the last several years.

 Of course, dips in visitors from other countries–who Disney will probably try to lure with regionally-targeted offers–doesn’t impact domestic visitors unless there is a corresponding lull in their numbers…